felixmulder/felixmulder.github.io/writing/2020-08-08-Revisiting-application-structure.md

 This instance can now lift any monad `m` that implements `MonadLog` into the transformer `t`.
 This means no more having to write `n` instances 🎉

+As noted [above](#overlappable), the `OVERLAPPABLE` pragma allows us to control precedence for the pass-through instance, such that any other instance we define would be chosen in preference to it during instance resolution.
+This is described in the [GHC user's guide][ghc-overlappable].

 For the example above with a callback in `m`, we can use `MonadTransControl` as it has the ability to run something in the base monad.
 The real version of our